bitwarden/help/_articles/directory-connector/user-group-filters.md

 ## Azure Active Directory

-The Microsoft Graph API does not provide a way to filter groups and users directly, however, you can use our custom filtering syntax that allows you to exclude or include a comma separated list of group names, user e-mails or users based on their group membership.
+The Microsoft Graph API does not provide a way to filter groups and users directly, however, you can use our custom filtering syntax that allows you to exclude or include a comma separated list of group names, user emails, or users based on their group membership.

 ### Examples